Menu

 Cinema in Paris

 French cinema is held in the highest esteem around the world, so it's no surprise that Paris has a lot to offer when it comes to movies.
 With screenings in multi-screen cinemas as well as small independent cinemas in the Latin Quarter, you'll find everything from classics to the latest blockbusters.
-If you're looking for the English version of the latest films, look for the VOST label which means that the film has not yet been dubbed into French but still has French subtitles.
-Going to the cinema is definitely to add to your list of things to do in Paris.
+If you're looking for the English version of the latest films, look for the VOST label, which means that the film has not yet been dubbed into French but still has French subtitles.
+Going to the cinema is definitely an addition to your list of things to do in Paris.

 Paris by night

 Whatever your musical tastes, the Paris nightlife scene is the place to be, whether you want to listen to jazz in a Latin Quarter club or dance the night away to electro.
-Hip and casual places like La Bellevilloise, L'Alimentation Générale and Comptoir Général should be on your radar for their lively schedule of events, DJs and live music.
+Hip and casual places like La Bellevilloise, L'Alimentation Générale, and Comptoir Général should be on your radar for their lively schedule of events, DJs, and live music.
 For jazz, renowned venues like Duc des Lombards and Sunset-Sunside are joined by smaller basement clubs like Caveau des Oubliettes and 38 Riv.
-For clubs, you can go to Nuits Fauves, Concrete, the classic Rex Club, the intimate L'Entrée des Artistes or La Station.
+For clubs, you can go to Nuits Fauves, Concrete, the classic Rex Club, the intimate L'Entrée des Artistes, or La Station.

 The bars